Abundance for uniruled pairs which are not rationally connected: Introduction

 \begin{corA} Let $(X,\Delta)$ be a projective log canonical pair of dimension $4$ such that $X$ is uniruled but not rationally connected.
 If $K_X+\Delta$ is pseudoeffective, then $(X,\Delta)$ has a good model.
 In particular, if $K_X+\Delta$ is nef, then it is semiample. \end{corA}

+In the situation as in Theorem \ref{thm:MRC}, one usually tries to run an MMP in order to obtain a certain Mori fibre space; indeed, this was the strategy in \cite{DHP13,DL15,LT22}.
+In this paper, I use a different approach.
 Even though the idea of the proof of Theorem \ref{thm:MRC} is relatively simple and the actual proof is quite short, it uses machinery which has only been obtained very recently.

-In the situation as in Theorem \ref{thm:MRC}, one usually tries to run an MMP in order to obtain a certain Mori fibre space; indeed, this was the strategy in \cite{DHP13,DL15,LT19}.
-The starting idea of this paper is to consider instead the MRC quotient $\pi\colon X\dashrightarrow Z$, when the divisor $\Delta$ has rational coefficients and the pair $(X,\Delta)$ is klt.
-One easily reduces to the case when $\pi$ is a morphism, and then one analyses the Kodaira dimension $\kappa(F,K_F+\Delta|_F)$, where $F$ is a very general fibre of $\pi$.
-If this Kodaira dimension is not maximal, then one runs a relative $(K_X+\Delta)$-MMP over $Z$ to conclude; this idea has already been exploited in \cite{LP18a,LP18b}.
-Otherwise, one uses the subadditivity of the Kodaira dimension from \cite{KP17} to show that $\kappa(X,K_X+\Delta)$ cannot be zero, which then allows to conclude essentially by the main result of \cite{Lai11}.
-In general, when $\Delta$ has real coefficients and $(X,\Delta)$ is log canonical, one has to work somewhat more and additionally employ results from \cite{DL15,LT19,LM19,HH19} to conclude.
+The starting idea of this paper is to consider the MRC fibration $\pi\colon X\dashrightarrow Z$, when the divisor $\Delta$ has rational coefficients and the pair $(X,\Delta)$ is klt; the definition and properties of MRC fibrations are presented in Section \ref{section:prelim}.
+Since $X$ is not rationally connected, we have $\dim Z>0$.
+One easily reduces to the case when $\pi$ is a morphism, and we have that the Kodaira dimension $\kappa(X,K_X+\Delta)$ is nonnegative by the main result of \cite{LM21}.
+Then one analyses $\kappa(F,K_F+\Delta|_F)$, where $F$ is a very general fibre of $\pi$; we have $\kappa(F,K_F+\Delta|_F)\geq0$ by induction.
+If $\kappa(F,K_F+\Delta|_F)<\dim F$, then one runs a relative $(K_X+\Delta)$-MMP over $Z$ to obtain a situation where one can apply the canonical bundle formula from \cite{Amb05a} and use the induction on the dimension to conclude; this idea has already been exploited in \cite{LP18a,LP20a}.
+Otherwise, one uses the subadditivity of the Kodaira dimension from \cite{KP17} to show that $\kappa(X,K_X+\Delta)>0$, which then allows to conclude essentially by the main result of \cite{Lai11}.

+In general, when $\Delta$ has real coefficients and $(X,\Delta)$ is log canonical, one has to work somewhat more and additionally employ results from \cite{DL15,LT22,LM21,HH20} to conclude.

 In fact, Theorem \ref{thm:MRC} is a special case of the following more general result.